Effects of a Single Universal Extra Dimension in $B_c \rightarrow (D_{s},D) \,\ell^+ \ell^-$ Decays: Conclusion

-As an overall conclusion, as $1/R\rar 200\,GeV$ the physical values differ from the SM results.
-Up to a few hundreds GeV above $250\,GeV$ or $350\,GeV$, which are more common lower bounds, one can see the effects of UED.
-Considering the differential and integrated branching ratios, there appears essential difference, particularly in between $1/R=250-350\, GeV$ comparing with the SM results.
-The polarization effects in $\mu$ channels are either irrelevant nor negligible while in $\tau$ channels small effects are obtained.
-Under the discussion in this work, studying these decays experimentally can be useful.
+In this work, we have studied $B_c\rar D_s (D) \ell^+ \ell^-$ in the framework of a single universal extra dimension and calculated the contributions to some physical observables. \\ As an overall conclusion, as $1/R\rar 200\,GeV$ the physical values differ from the SM results.
+However, considering the lower bound on the compactification factor which is above $500\,GeV$, there still appears acceptable difference on the differential and integrated branching ratios comparing with the SM results.

+The polarization effects in $\mu$ channels are either irrelevant nor negligible while in $\tau$ channels some small effects are obtained.
+Under the discussion in this work, studying these decays experimentally can be useful for understanding new physics. \\ \\ {\textbf{Competing Interests}}\\ The authors declare that there is no conflict of interest regarding the publication of this paper.